-Then on to delivering a strategic planning session with a member local to me who is doing amazing things to keep local people healthy and connected during lockdown – in the session we reviewed their service delivery and identified opportunities to enhance what they do, and how they can demonstrate their impact.
+Then on to delivering a strategic planning session with a community organisation who is doing amazing things to keep local people healthy and connected during lockdown – in the session we reviewed their service delivery and identified opportunities to enhance what they do, and how they can demonstrate their impact.

 In the afternoon, I caught up with my colleagues in the Policy team about the community asset ownership programme I am managing.
 The Policy team will be turning all the work we’ve done into a report, so we have regular meetings to monitor progress and plan the final outputs.
 Being able to feed into our Policy work is a part of my job I really value, as it helps us advocate for community organisations with funders as well as national and local government.

 It's time to support a community-powered economic recovery.
 Our new report contains practical recommendations on harnessing the #powerofcommunity to help us #BuildBackBetter from the crisis, including establishing £1bn investment plan for community assets: https://t.co/nhL4Yfk80x https://t.co/oD4JugxqbN pic.twitter.com/UjTR8gNbxn

 Spent the morning finalising and submitting a bid to a local authority to work with them on how they collaborate with community anchor organisations in their district, it is a joint bid with a local social enterprise support organisation.
 My role involves lots of conversations with colleagues, partners and community organisation, and lots of collaboration!

 In the afternoon I had a workshop with a group I am supporting to deliver community led housing.
 I have worked with them over the last 10 months with governance support and training, business planning and fundraising work.
 In the workshop we discussed governance, community engagement and community shares.